Turacos, Go-away-birds and Plaintain-eaters

 You can also follow us on Facebook “Bird photography Safaris Kenya” and see the numerous species as well as the beautiful photos from Lorenzo Barelli.

 Depending on the species you are keen to see the time of the year plays a big role.
-To find some of the species named here travelling by boat into the Indian Ocean might bring additional highlights and new species for you.

 We tailor-made our safaris according to your wishes and visit those areas offering the highest chance to find your dream bird species.
 Sometime travelling over long distances is required, but it is also possible to fly from one corner to the other to safe time and some long journeys on the roads.